 Jasia was raised in Saint Lucia, W.I. and moved to Canada in 2012, where she obtained her Bachelor in Mechanical Engineering at Dalhousie University.
 In 2017, she graduated with a Masters in Biomedical Engineering from the University of Strathclyde, Scotland.
 Here she found a great interest in Tissue Engineering and Biofluids.

-In her Master’s thesis, she investigated the changes in the mechanical properties of collagen type-I matrices populated by 3T3 fibroblasts.
-She has joined the teams at CTR and RegMed XB in November 2017.
+As her Master’s thesis research topic, she investigated the changes in the mechanical properties of collagen type-I matrices populated by 3T3 fibroblasts.
+She joined MERLN within the RegMed XB Kidney Moonshot in November 2017.
 Her research focuses on designing a microfluidic platform for proximal tubule function.
 She will utilize both computational and experimental techniques to investigate the design parameters of the platform.